6hwl/FunProjects/HellRecorder/README.md

 TODO:
 .
 Modify the way comparisons between epics work.
 Take the structs in hellrun.h and implement them as functions (perhaps) in another whole new class, probably the Epic class which I apparently left inside the repository but didn't include it into the compile.
 .
 Add option for what channel the run was done in (?)
 .
 Add a timestamp for when every run is recorded
+.
+Possibility of using serialization to avoid having to write data to a file and reparse every time